noaahh/fhnw-ds-cdl1/README.md

 Afterwards you should be good to go and use the Python environment.

-### Virtual Environment

-If you prefer to use a virtual environment, you can create one using the following commands:
+**If you prefer to use a virtual environment, you can create one using the following commands:**

 ```bash
 python -m venv .venv